Deya is a Partner in the Energy, Projects and Construction Practice.

 Outside of his legal practice, Deya has, since 2015, been coaching the teams from Singapore Management University in the Willem C. Vis International Commercial Arbitration Moots.

-• A multinational corporation ("MNC") in an ICC arbitration against a sovereign state for claims amounting to more than S$250 million, in connection with the design, construction and operation of a waste management and green energy facility in the Middle East.
+• A multinational corporation ("MNC") in an ICC arbitration against a sovereign state in relation to claims amounting to more than S$250 million, arising out of the design, construction, operation and maintenance of a waste management and green energy facility in the Middle East.

 • Energy, Projects and Construction